robinhood/faust/docs/userguide/agents.rst

 Streaming Map/Reduce
 --------------------

+These map/reduce operations are shortcuts used to stream lots of values into agents while at the same time gathering the results.

-The agent also provides operations for streaming values to the agents and gathering the results: ``map`` streams results as they come in (unordered), and ``join`` waits until all the steps are complete and return the results in order as a list.
+``map`` streams results as they come in (out-of-order), and ``join`` waits until all the steps are complete (back-to-order) and return the results in a list with orering preserved:

 ``map(values: Union[AsyncIterable[V], Iterable[V]])``
     Map takes an async iterable, or a regular iterable, and returns an async